soho.com.au

 Now that you have a budget, the exciting part of your journey to buy a house in Sydney begins – searching for your dream home.

-During this step, consider engaging a local real estate agent who can guide you through the process and help you find a house that meets your requirements.
+During this step, consider engaging a local Sydney real estate agent who can guide you through the process and help you find a house that meets your requirements.

 They can provide valuable insights into different Sydney suburbs, property features, and price trends.
 If you’re targeting Sydney’s safest suburbs or the best suburbs in Sydney for families, their advice will be crucial.